tyrellcurry/projectMBS/README.md

 #### What does this extension do?

-This extension helps speed up development time for Marketo Guided Templates by automatically populating Marketo Variables in their correct places based on their Default value in the Meta Tag.
-It will also recognize True/False values in Boolean Meta Tags and populate the value accordingly.
+This extension helps speed up the development process for Marketo Guided/Email Templates by automatically populating Marketo Variables in their correct places based on their Default Value in the Meta Tag when viewing the file locally.
+It will also recognize True/False Values in Boolean Meta Tags and populate the Value within the document accordingly.

-You are no longer having to copy and paste your code within the Marketo Template Editor and clicking 'preview' to see your template's changes - you can now see your changes instantly within your browser when viewing the template locally!
+You are no longer having to copy and paste your code within the Marketo Instance Template Editor and clicking on 'preview' to see your template's changes - you can now see your changes instantly within your browser when viewing the template locally!

-- This extension works best when 'Live Previewing' your code using your favourite text editor or opening the file directly from your local folder.
+- This extension works best when 'Live Previewing' your code using your favourite text editor or opening the file with the Google Chrome browser directly from your local folder.

-- This extension will not interfere within Marketo Instances, it will only be automically triggered when viewing documents locally within Google Chrome.
+- This extension will not interfere within the Marketo Instances and does not make any changes to your local documents.
+The extension will only be automatically triggered when viewing documents locally within Google Chrome browser.

 #### How can I install it?